caillouc/Fiche_EPFL/Network_Security/Network_Security.md

 * **Let's Encrypt**
   * Goal: provide free certificate based on automated domain validation, issurance, and renewal
-  * Based on ACME; Automated Certificate Managment Environment
+  * Based on ACME; Automated Certificate Management Environment
 * **Certificate Revocation**
   * Certificate revocation is a mechanism to invalidate certificates
     * After a private key is disclosed
     * Trusted employee / administrator leaves corporation
     * Certificate expiration time is usually chosen too long
   * CA periodically publishes Certificate Revocation List (CRL)
     * Delta CRLs only contains changes
     * What to do if we miss CRL update?
   * What is general problem with revocation
     * CAP theorem (Consistency, Availability, tolerance to partition): impossible to achieve all 3, must select one to sacrifice
 * **DANE**
   * DNS-Based Authentication of Named Entities
   * Goal: Authenticate TLS servers without a certificate authority
   * Idea: use DNSSEC to bind certificate to names
 * **Certificate Transparency**